February ACT is the last one that can be submitted for diploma verification

 Congratulations to CHS Faculty, Staff, & Student Body!

-Students and Parents – We will begin issuing parking spaces for the 2013-14 academic year at CHS beginning the week of April 8th.
+Students and Parents - We will begin issuing parking spaces for the 2014-15 academic year at CHS beginning the week of March 24th.
 Mrs. Winchester will be set up during lunch in the commons office to sell parking spaces.
 We will have announcements each day as to what grade level will be offered the chance to purchase a parking space.
 We will begin with rising seniors and then after each senior has been accommodated, we will move on to rising juniors and then rising sophomores.
-Although spaces will be issued, static tags will not be given to the students until the beginning of the 2013-14 school year.
+Although spaces will be issued, static parking stickers will not be given to the students until the beginning of the 2014-15 school year when students come in to pick up schedules.
 In order to receive a parking space, each student must have the following items with him/her the day of purchase (No exceptions made):

 Click Here To View Available Scholarships